wKLV/chungo-bomber/Readme.md

 * 10:57 Beggining movement
 * 11:30 The character, it moves and collides w/ walls
 * 12:05 Fire art
 * 13:33 Fire working, not killing yet
+* 14:13 GAME OVER PAUSE